 Director/Producer – Gordon Hessler, Screenplay – Tim Kelly & Christopher Wicking, Story – Kelly, Photography – John Coquillon, Music – Les Baxter, Makeup – Betty Blattner & Tom Smith, Art Direction – George Provis.
-Production Company – AIP
+Production Company – American International Pictures.

 Vincent Price (Edward Whitman), Essy Persson (Harry Whitman), Hugh Griffith (Mickey), Elizabeth Bergner (Oona), Hilary Dwyer (Maureen Whitman), Patrick Mower (Roderick), Sally Geeson (Patricia Whitman)

 One of the peculiar trivia notes about Cry of the Banshee are the credits, which come from later-to-be director Terry Gilliam in the same tinted photographic cutout style that Gilliam used to great success in his work with Monty Python.
-The film also fails to feature any banshees, which is traditionally meant to be an old hag that wails to foretell someone’ss death according to Irish folklore.
+The film also fails to feature any banshees, which is traditionally according to Irish folklore meant to be an old hag that wails to foretell someone’s death.

 Gordon Hessler’s other films are:– The Oblong Box (1969), Scream and Scream Again (1970), Murders in the Rue Morgue (1971), the fantasy classic The Golden Voyage of Sinbad (1973), the tv movie Scream Pretty Peggy (1973), The Strange Possession of Mrs. Oliver (1977), Kiss Meets the Phantom/Kiss in the Attack of the Phantom (1978) and The Girl in a Swing (1988).